Takeout & Deliveryby

 You have to set up your website, which means building your own interactive online menu, integrating payments (eliminating the financial risks of placed orders that never show), and organizing delivery (adding labor costs and assuming additional insurance risks).

-With this option, someone within your restaurant needs to monitor your online orders closely, paying attention to your POS inventory and/or communicating with the kitchen to make sure items are taken down when they’re no longer available – or you’ll end up needing to contact the customer directly to offer an alternative item or refund.
+Keep in mind that if you use a third-party takeout and delivery app (like Uber Eats or DoorDash) that is not integrated with your POS, someone within your restaurant needs to monitor your online orders closely, paying attention to your POS inventory and/or communicating with the kitchen to make sure items are taken down when they’re no longer available – or you’ll end up needing to contact the customer directly to offer an alternative item or refund.
 Not a fun call to make.

 A virtual food hall, a third-party app gets you in front of hungry customers in your area who are ready to buy.